LDS YW activity for nutrition! I did an hour long activity with a group of teenage girls to teach them about nutrition. Here is what we discussed.

 I like to focus on balance here, especially for young and impressionable girls.
 There is no need as teenagers, nor as adults for that matter, to remove food groups from their diet unless they have a specific allergy to a food group.

 Instead, we focus on the benefits of eating a serving from each and every food group!
-This is when I bring out my portion plates to help them visualize each food group.
+This is the part of the nutrition activity when I bring out my portion plates to help them visualize each food group.

 - Protein: One purpose of protein is for building muscle tissue.
 This is vital for growth, movement, and strength.
 Without protein, we don’t have the building blocks to build this vital tissue.
 Variety is key when it comes to protein, as different foods rich in protein have different essential amino acids that make up the building blocks of our muscles.
 Some sources of protein include meats, nuts, beans, seeds, dairy, and eggs.
 (Ask the girls what their favorite protein sources are and how they like to eat it)